Brennall/HFH-SRD/Chapter10.md

 ### Constructing the Dungeons

-During the course of constructing his campaign’s starting region, the Judge will have placed about 30 different dungeons of varying size on his regional map.
+During the course of constructing his campaign's starting region, the Judge will have placed about 30 different dungeons of varying size on his regional map.
 The Judge should not feel obliged to create all the dungeons himself.
 In fact, doing so is an enormous time sink.
 The most experienced Judges generally gather dozens of adventures, lairs, and encounters from magazines, websites, and commercial products and adapt them to their setting, focusing on personally creating just a few special areas.

 The following section outlines how to create a dungeon, and different considerations to keep things interesting.

 ### Selecting Dungeon Type

 First, the Judge must choose the type of dungeon he is creating.
 Many dungeons are underground complexes of hallways and chambers.
 But dungeons can also twisting natural caverns, catacombs, tombs, crumbling towers, huge temples, unbreakable castles, ruined cities, or any other structure imaginable.
-To randomly determine the dungeon’s type, roll 1d20 on the Dungeon Type table.
+To randomly determine the dungeon's type, roll 1d20 on the Dungeon Type table.

 After the dungeon type is determined, the Judge must draw a map of the location.
 Square graph paper should be used.
-The assumed scale for ACKS is that each square on the graph paper equal 10’.
-If the Judge is using a large play mat with grids on it for using figurines, the map should be drawn at a scale of 1” equals 5’.
+The assumed scale for ACKS is that each square on the graph paper equal 10'.
+If the Judge is using a large play mat with grids on it for using figurines, the map should be drawn at a scale of 1" equals 5'.
 This provides an appropriate scale for use with typical 25 mm scaled figurines.
 The map itself should be drawn to suit the type of dungeon, such as twisting tunnels in a cavern, endless rooms in a dank dungeon, or hallways and rooms in a ruined castle.

 ### Roll    Dungeon Type      Roll    Dungeon Type